puwei/DanielTakeshi.github.io/_posts/2013-07-05-ten-things-python-programmers-should-know.md

 ***10. Classes and Functions***

-It's pretty easy to define a function in Python, using ```def```, such as the following trivial example, which counts the number of zeroes in the input, which will be a string.
+It's pretty easy to define a function in Python, using ```def```, such as the following trivial example, which counts the number of zeros in the input, which will be a string.

 {%highlight python%}
-def count_zeroes(string):
+def count_zeros(string):
   total = 0
   for c in string:
     if c == 0:
       total += 1
   return total

-print(count_zeroes('00102')) # Will return 3
+print(count_zeros('00102')) # Will return 3
 {%endhighlight%}

 Recursive functions are also straightforward, and behave as in most major object-oriented programming languages.

 Compared to Java, I haven&#8217;t used too many classes in my Python Programs, so my expertise in this realm is quite limited.
 Still, classes are an important part of object-oriented languages, and Python is (contrary to some people&#8217;s opinions) object-oriented, so it&#8217;s worth it to read the [Classes][28] documentation if you have the time.
 The documentation page I just linked to, though, states affirmatively that:

-> Python classes provide all the standard features of Object Oriented Programming: the class
+> Python classes provide all the standard features of Object Oriented
-> inheritance mechanism allows multiple base classes, a derived class can override any methods of
+> Programming: the class inheritance mechanism allows multiple base classes, a
+> derived class can override any methods of its base class or classes, and a
-> its base class or classes, and a method can call the method of a base class with the same name.
+> method can call the method of a base class with the same name.
+Objects can
-> Objects can contain arbitrary amounts and kinds of data.
-As is true for modules, classes partake
+> contain arbitrary amounts and kinds of data.
+As is true for modules, classes
-> of the dynamic nature of Python: they are created at runtime, and can be modified further after
+> partake of the dynamic nature of Python: they are created at runtime, and can
-> creation.
+> be modified further after creation.

 A really simple example of a Python class (with Python 2.7 syntax) is shown [here][29].

 ***Conclusion***